|NDSPMHD Documentation: home | installing | running the examples | basic tutorial | references|

 tar xvfz ndspmhd-examples.tar.gzand entering the examples directory,

-cd ndspmhd-examples/you will see two subdirectories for hydrodynamical and MHD tests:
+cd ndspmhd-examples/you will see three subdirectories for hydrodynamical, MHD and dusty-gas tests:

-$ ls HYDRO/ MHD/For hydrodynamics (in the HYDRO directory), there are 8 tests:
+$ ls DUST/ HYDRO/ MHD/For hydrodynamics (in the HYDRO directory), there are 8 tests:

 test1-2Drandom-settling/ test3.1-2Dsodshock/ test6-2Dkhinstability/ test2-2Dpairing-instability/ test4-1Drarefaction/ test7-2Duniform-shear/ test3-1Dsodshock/ test5-1Dblastwave/ test8-3Dsedov-blast-wave/Whilst for MHD there are 7:

 test1-1.5Dbriowu-shock/ test3-1.5Dtoth-strong-mhdshock/ test5-2Dmhdrotor/ test7-2Dcurrent-loop-advection/ test2-1.75Dmhd-shock/ test4-2.5Dalfvenwave/ test6-2Dorszag-tang-vortex/and for dust-gas (in the DUST directory) there are 3:

 These are all standard test problems in the computational astrophysics literature and appropriate references can be found along side these tests in my papers on SPH and SPMHD algorithms.
 The reference list gives the most useful of these.

 It is preferable to go through the examples in the order given.
 For each test there is a README-blah.txt file in the subdirectory describing how to run the code step-by-step, so things are fairly self-explanatory.For example, entering the first test directory